-Shivani is a postdoctoral research scholar in the Halpern-Felsher Lab in Adolescent Medicine.
-Shivani uses mixed-methods experimental and implementation research to develop and evaluate real-world public health education programs and methodologies that lead to healthy behaviors.
+Shivani applies both quantitative and qualitative experimental and implementation research to develop and evaluate public health programs, that may ultimately contribute to healthy behaviors among adolescents.
 Her current research focuses on three key areas:

 (3) Evaluating school-based educational interventions to reduce e-cigarette use.